-All members shall pay annual dues to the Austin Chapter as determined by the Board of Directors.
+All members shall pay annual dues to ACV as determined by the Board.

-assigning fees to the Assigning Secretary for his/her services shall be paid directly by the individual members for matches they have been assigned or worked and shall become payable upon notice from the Assigning Secretary or their designate. the rate for assigning fees and cancellation of accepted match fees shall be set annually by the Board of Directors and posted to the Chapter website.
+Individual members shall pay assigning fees directly to the Assigning Secretary for matches they have been assigned or worked.
+Assigning fees shall become payable upon notice from the Assigning Secretary or their designate.
+The Board shall set the rate for assigning fees and the fees for the cancellation of accepted matches.
+The rates will be posted to the Chapter website no later than thirty (30) days prior to the first match of the season.

-Additional fees and assessments may be made for specific purposes when it has been approved by a vote of the membership at a regular meeting.
+Additional fees and assessments may be made for specific purposes when it has been approved by a majority vote of the membership.

-The minimum fee of the Austin Chapter for officiating high school matches shall conform to the maximum fee set by the State Association.
+The minimum match fee shall conform to the maximum fee set by TASO.

 ARTICLE VII AMENDMENTS TO THE BYLAWS

-These Bylaws may be amended at any regular or called meetings by three-fourths (3/4) majority of the votes 1) cast of members present at the meeting 2) cast by electronic voting of eligible members for the week prior to meeting, and3) proxy votes delivered at the meeting.
-Electronic voting includes emailed votes, votes using web-based mechanisms, or other procedures approved by the board.
-Notification of the Proposed amendments shall have been mailed, emailed or posted on the chapter website and said amendments made available to each voting member at least ten (10) days prior to the meeting at which the vote is to be taken.
-Amendments to the bylaws will be implemented on December 1st of each year.
+Proposed changes to the bylaws must be submitted to the board prior to July 1st, unless necessitated by TASO, or for legal reasons.
+Proposed amendments should be sent to the President and Recording Secretary.
+The Board will post proposed amendment(s) to the chapter website.
+The Board will then notify the membership, using the email address in the chapter assigning software, a minimum of thirty (30) days prior to a regular or called meeting where there will be discussion regarding the proposals.
+As determined by the Board, votes on proposed amendments may occur by any, or all the following methods:

+Votes cast at any regular or called meeting, including those delivered via email or proxy, and/or

+Votes cast electronically.

+The method for voting shall be determined, and the membership notified, a minimum of 14 days prior to commencement of voting.
+A three-fourths (3/4) vote of the votes cast is required to amend the bylaws.
+Amendments to the bylaws shall take effect on December 1st, unless required to take effect sooner at the direction of TASO, or due to legal necessity.

-ARTICLE VIII ADMENDMENTS OF THE STATED POLICIES
+ARTICLE VIII AMENDMENTS TO THE STATED POLICIES

-the Stated Policies of the Austin Chapter may be amended at any regular or called meeting by simple majority of the votes cast of members present at the meeting.
-Notification of the proposed amendments shall have been mailed, emailed, or posted on the chapter website and said amendments made available to each voting member, at least ten (10) days prior to the meeting at which the vote is to be taken.
-Amendments to the Stated Policies will take effect immediately upon approval.
+Proposed changes to the Stated Policies must be submitted to the Board prior to July 1st, unless necessitated by TASO, or for legal reasons.
+Proposed amendments should be sent to the President and Recording Secretary.
+The Board will post proposed amendment(s) to the chapter website.
+The Board will then notify the membership, using the email address in the chapter assigning software, a minimum of thirty (30) days prior to a regular or called meeting where there will be discussion regarding the proposals.
+As determined by the Board, voting on proposed amendments may occur by any, or all the following methods:

+Votes cast at any regular or called meeting, including those delivered via email or proxy, and/or

+Votes cast electronically.

+The method for voting shall be determined, and the membership notified, a minimum of 14 days prior to commencement of voting.

+A simple majority of the votes cast is required to amend the Stated Policies.

+Amendments to the Stated Policies shall take effect immediately upon approval.

 ARTICLE IX Board of Directors

-Section 1 The Board of Directors of the Austin Chapter shall consist of President, Vice-President, Assigning Secretary, Recording Secretary, Treasurer, and three At-Large Representatives.
-A Sergeant at Arms may be appointed by the President.
+Section 1 The Board shall consist of President, Vice-President, Assigning Secretary, Recording Secretary, Treasurer, and three (3) At-Large Representatives.
 These officers shall hold office and execute the duties herein provided.
-The Board of Directors shall not be compensated to perform their duties as officers of the Austin Chapter, with the exception of the assigning fees that are paid to the Assigning Secretary.
-The past President and State Association Representative shall serve in a non-voting capacity provided they are members in good standing of the Austin Chapter and are not current members of the Board of Directors.
-In the event of a tie vote of the Board of Directors, the State Association Representative may cast the deciding vote.
-In the event the State Association Representative is unavailable or does not cast the tie-breaking vote, the past President may cast the deciding vote.
-The duties and responsibilities of The Board of Directors shall be to take initiative and oversee the day-to-day operations of the Austin Chapter in regard to:
+The Board shall not be compensated to perform their duties as officers, except for assigning fees that are paid directly to the Assigning Secretary.
+If not current members of the Board, the immediate past President and TASO Representative may serve as advisors to the Board in a non-voting capacity.
+The Board shall have the following duties and responsibilities:

-Time, place, and the length of regular meetings including an end-of-season business meeting.
+Set the date, time and location of regular and called meetings.

-Approval of all new members.
+Approve membership of all new and returning members.